pycontribs/pyrax/docs/cloud_networks.md

     cnw.list()

-This will return a list of `CloudNetwork` objects.
-Assuming that you have not yet defined any isolated networks, this call will return the two pseudo-networks:
+This returns a list of `CloudNetwork` objects.
+Assuming that you have not yet defined any isolated networks, this call returns the two pseudo-networks:

     [<CloudNetwork id=00000000-0000-0000-0000-000000000000, label=public>,
     <CloudNetwork id=11111111-1111-1111-1111-111111111111, label=private>]